 Grade

 Signature of Student

 Signature of Parent or Guardian

 Mailing address

 Home Phone Number Emergency Phone Number

 E-Mail address

-ACCEP TABLE USE POLICY
+ACCEPTA ABLE USE POLICY

-the computer network in the Calhoun Coul on in the Acceptable Use Policy about appropriate use on the School District and I understand that this form will ide by the appropriate use policy set out in this
+I have read and understand the information i the computer network in the Calhoun County be kept on file at the school.
+I agree to abide document. in the Acceptable Use Policy about appropriate use of y School District and I understand that this form will by the appropriate use policy set out in this

 User's Name (print)

 User's Signature

 Date:

-If the user above is a student, the Parel nt/Guardian Permission below must be signed.
+Guardian Permission below must be signed.

-abild's work (writing drawings etc.) may ( nts letwork as outlined above.
-I also understand that my occasionally be published on the Internet and may be Personally identifying information would be withheld.
+child's work (writing, drawings, etc.) may occ vork as outlined above.
+I also understand that my asionally be published on the Internet and may be rsonally identifying information would be withheld.

 Parent/Guardian's Name (print)

 Parent/Guardian's Signature

 Date:

-Prior to using the Calhoun County School ol District network or attached equipment, all users must
+Prior to using the Calbour County School D intriot potucials or attached anni-mont.
+Ill.